dcSpark/adalib/README.md

 The connect function can be used to connect a wallet to a dApp.
 The wallet chosen needs to be configured in the `init` function above.

+With the WalletConnect connector, if the user closes the QR modal without scanning the QR code, the `connect` function will throw an error.
+It is important to catch this error and handle it appropriately to ensure your application does not hang.

 ```ts
 import { connect, getActiveConnector } from 'adalib'